KatherineMC2/tube-bot/README.md

 This project is a Telegram bot designed to send real-time alerts about metro line disruptions.
 It will notify users instantly when there are issues on metro lines, helping them avoid delays and plan their trips more efficiently.

 # ⚠️ Early Development Stage:
 The project is still in its early stages and not functional yet, but updates and improvements are planned as development continues.
+Build in NodeJs , Typescript, AWS CDK and Github Actions